luancvieira/image-denoising/README.md

 ## What Is Included

-- RED-CNN baseline trained from scratch on paired NetCDF volumes.
+- RED-CNN baseline implementation with a training CLI.
+No RED-CNN pretrained weights are included.
 - Restormer training and inference using the official upstream Restormer code.
 - Leave-one-out splitting for paired fast/long scans.
 - Optional validation split where `val_idx = (exclude_idx - 1) % n_samples`.